akuklev/HOCC/README.md

 In the present series of drafts, I outline the solutions to the most critical expressivity problems.

-§§ Backwards Compatibility: The Non-Constructive Modality concervative over ZFC
+§§ Backwards Compatibility: The Non-Constructive Modality conservative over ZFC
 -------------------------------------------------------------------------------

 Traditionally, set theories were used as the foundational system for mathematics.
 However, in the